wangdsh/MMNERD/README.md

 # MMNERD
 MMNER dataset

-If you require the complete dataset for your research work, please contact us via email.
+If you require the complete dataset for your research work, please contact us via email at <wangdsh@pku.edu.cn>.